-Prerequisite: Certified Nursing Assistant Certificate.

-Lecture: Minimum 20 hours per semester Clinic: Minimum 20 hours per semester
+Prerequisite: Certified Nursing Assistant Certificate Lecture: Minimum 20 hours per semester

 Designed for advancing the training of certified nurse assistants.
 Includes a review of portions of nursing assistant training with additional training in the role of the home health aide and the home health agency, interpretation of the medical and social needs of clients, personal care services, nutrition and cleaning care tasks in the home.